What is Robocopy for Microsoft Windows?

 Robocopy is the Windows alternative to the well-known, open source, Linux-based “rsync”.
 Both Robocopy and Rsync are designed for reliable copying while maintaining file metadata such as permissions, extended attributes, owner information, timestamps, and properties of the objects copied.

 Robocopy is able to:

-- Skipping NTFS junction points which can cause copying failures because of infinite loops
+- Skipping NTFS junction points which can cause copying failures due to infinite loops.

-- Keeping the folder metadata: copy file data and attributes correctly, preserve original timestamps, as well as NTFS ACLs, owner and audit information using command line switches.
+- Retaining folder metadata: copy file data and attributes correctly, preserve original timestamps, as well as NTFS ACLs, and owner and audit information using command line switches.

 - Asserting the Windows NT “backup right” so an administrator may copy an entire directory, including files denied readability to the administrator.